suncoast-devs/handbook/lessons/misc-quick-reference/sql-how-to-make-a-join.md

 FROM "ProductOrders";
 ```

-Next up we see we join over to the `Orders` and to the `Products`.
+Next up, we see we join over to the `Orders` and the `Products`.
 It doesn't
 matter here much which order we do this in, so let's join over to the `Orders`
 table next.
-When we do this we need to identify the column on each side that
+When we do this, we need to identify the column on each side that
 we'll want to make equal.
 We'll compare the `OrderId` from the `ProductOrders`
 table and the `Id` column from `Orders` since they are the columns that make the
 relationship work.